 Robie Andrews is the beloved home away from home to many art, music, theater majors, as well as to others who enjoy the creativity and community feel in this hall.
-Robie Andrews is also home to the Community of the Arts (COA) Living Learning Community.
+Robie Andrews is also home to the Community of the Arts (COA) Community.
 COA hosts a coffee house the first week of every month, takes part in the Portland First Friday Art Walk - which introduces students to other forms of art - and takes trips to museums both in and out of state.
 However, this is just a small sampling of the programs that occur in the hall and out of it.
 Residents live on single gender floors.

 The USM Art Department is headquartered in Robie Andrews.

 Every room is unique in size and shape, and many have the original hardwood floors.
 Large windows and wide hallways add to the hall's charm.
 Students can choose from regular and large doubles and regular and large singles.